 What is the shadow?

-The parts of ourselves that we may try to hide or deny.
-According to Carl Jung, it can be said to consist of energy patterns, known as selves or sub-personalities that were disowned or pushed down into the unconscious in childhood, as part of our coping strategies.
+According to Carl Jung, our shadow can be said to consist of energy patterns, known as selves or sub-personalities that were disowned — pushed down into our unconscious in childhood, as part of our coping strategies.
 Unfortunately many people are unaware that they are operating out of these unconscious patterns.

 What is the goal of working with the shadow?

-The goal of working with the shadow is to integrate and come to know and accept all of those parts that we have attempted to hide or run from.
-To find treasure, or make that which has been operating at the unconscious level conscious.
+To integrate and come to know and accept all of those parts that we have attempted to hide or run from.
+To find treasure,or make that which has been operating at the unconscious level conscious.
 Some may not be aware that these aspects exist.
-It is instinctive work which asks us to follow our own soul?s call and inward response.
+It is instinctive work which asks us to follow our own soul’s call and inward response.

 Why work with the shadow?

 Through this work one is able to slowly deepen and include all of the many interior aspects and learn to be loving and kind to that which was previously rejected.
 This eventually allows us to be more compassionate to both ourselves and to others.
 It asks us to change our views, perspectives and beliefs.
 It asks us to invite the other in and to embrace our weaknesses and turn them into strengths.
 When we work with the shadow we begin to reclaim the projections we put on others.
 We turn inward and begin to gently listen and heal those aspects within ourselves instead.